 Get the latest IPO news

 How can you trade upcoming IPOs?

-With IG, you can trade upcoming IPOs before the listing – if a grey market is available.
-A grey market CFD enables you to speculate on the company’s share price before the IPO.
+With us, you can trade upcoming IPOs before the listing – if a grey market is available.
+A grey market enables you to take a position on the company’s share price before the IPO.

 If we offer a grey market, the price will be based on our prediction of the company’s market cap at the end of its first trading day.
 You’d ‘buy’ if you think the market cap will be higher than the grey market price at the end of the first trading day, or ‘sell’ if you think it will be lower.

 How soon can you buy and sell IPO shares?

 You can buy and sell IPO shares as soon as the company lists on the stock market.
 You can either take a position on share price movements by CFD trading, or you can buy shares outright by share trading.